TimeMachine1994/081925-SvelteTweb/FIRESTORE_COLLECTIONS_ADMIN.md

    - No logout/login required

 3. **Demo Data Seeding**
-   - Pre-populates memorial with realistic data
+   - Pre-populates event with realistic data
    - Creates sample streams and slideshows
    - Uses demo templates for consistency
    - All data auto-expires with session